4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 ML Product architectures and Model Serving
 *****************************************

-Above we described how Model Serving works on the example of Microservice ML Product Architecture
+Above we described how Model Serving works on the example of Microservice ML Product Architecture.
+Model Serving can be implemented differently depending on the ML product architecture.

 Sometimes other model serving approaches may be required: